-Flow of the pipeline laid on the seabed creates pressurized area behind the pipeline (in the direction of the flow).
-Shear stresses in this area as compared with adjacent areas are higher.
+Flow of the pipeline laid on the seabed creates depression area behind the pipeline (in the direction of the flow).
 Seabed soil erosion becomes more intensive in the pipeline laying area due to the differential pressure.

-- 1.1.2 In the area of the seabed soil erosion below the pipeline, significant static stresses act on the pipeline due to the internal pressure, its own weight, drag force, hydrostatic pressure, and dynamic stresses due to alternating hydrodynamic forces that cause pipeline oscillations (vibration). - 1.1.3 One of the causes of the seabed soil erosion in the pipeline laying area may be the action of the heavy water flows produced by a running vessel propeller in shallow water.
-The danger of such effect increases with reduction in depth under the vessel bottom and increase in vessel engine power. - 1.1.4 A significant danger for subsea pipelines, especially in shallow water areas and in the areas with considerable fluctuations of the water level are physical damages to pipelines and their coatings by anchors, vessel keels, trawls, scrapers, ice formations and other objects. - 1.1.5 Most dangerous for subsea pipelines in the regions, water areas of which are covered with ice during long periods of the year, are ice formations.
+- 1.3 In the area of the seabed soil erosion below the pipeline, significant static stresses act on the pipeline due to the internal pressure, its own weight, drag force, hydrostatic pressure, and dynamic stresses due to alternating hydrodynamic forces that cause pipeline oscillations (vibration). - 1.4 One of the causes of the seabed soil erosion in the pipeline laying area may be the action of the heavy water flows produced by a running vessel propeller in shallow water.
+The danger of such effect increases with reduction in depth under the vessel bottom and increase in vessel engine power. - 1.5 A significant danger for subsea pipelines, especially in shallow water areas and in the areas with considerable fluctuations of the water level are physical damages to pipelines and their coatings by anchors, vessel keels, trawls, scrapers, ice formations and other objects. - 1.6 Most dangerous for subsea pipelines in the regions, water areas of which are covered with ice during long periods of the year, are ice formations.
 They are characterized by large diversity, variability of properties and can exist in different forms, such as: level ice, ice with ice brash beneath, hummocks, stamukhas, icebergs.
 Different types of ice formations affect the pipeline structures during installation and operation in different way.